lloydmeta/akanori-thrift/README.md

 Todo
 ===
 * Support for retrieving Trends and/or working with the server in an easy way via the console
+* Add Scala-side client for testing
 * Support dropBlacklisted and onlyWhitelisted in function calls / messages to Actors instead of in constructors for more flexibility
+* Return trends as TrendResults from MorphemesTrendDetectorActor?
 * More tests
 * Less usage of futures with closures and move towards FSM ?